-The following professional bodies have an online search facility to find agents in your area:
+These professional bodies have an online search facility to find agents in your area:

 If you decide to put the property on the market, please remember it can take anything from several weeks to several months to sell if a chain is involved.
 Therefore you may wish to consider selling at auction.

-Selling your empty home at auction may have several advantages.
+Selling at auction can have advantages:

 Capital Gains Tax